 From 9:00-1:00 and/or 2:00-5:00 Monday through Friday, players are taken through a program that is customized to their needs.
 Because the groups are small and we have the available court space, players can work every aspect of their game under the supervision of a professional.
 Footwork, stroke mechanics, strategy and advanced techniques are covered during the session.

 Above all, the JTC is designed to increase a player’s level of confidence in his or her abilities regardless of level.
 Our requirement for this program is not any particular skill level, but a desire to learn and improve one’s skills and proficiency in the game of tennis.

-JTC has run during the following weeks of 2017.
-Dates for 2018 will be posted after the New Year.
+JTC will run during the following weeks of 2023:

 What to Wear and Bring to Camp

 - Your child should wear athletic or tennis apparel to camp.
 Since camp is outdoors, clothing that wicks the sweat is always good.
 Sneakers are a must.
 A hat or visor also helps protect from the sun.

 - We ask you to apply sunscreen before camp to maximize it’s effectiveness and save time at camp.